Four Scots on Gaza aid flotilla ‘kidnapped’ by Israel, Green co-leader says

 Supporters of the flotilla took to the streets in several major cities late on Wednesday after news of the interception broke – including in Rome, Istanbul, Athens, and Buenos Aires – to condemn the Israeli operation and the ongoing offensive in the Gaza Strip.

-A Foreign Office spokesperson said: “We are very concerned about the situation with the Sumud flotilla, we are in touch with the families of a number of British nationals involved, and we have been in contact with the Israeli authorities to make clear that we expect the situation to be resolved safely, in line with international law and with due respect for the rights of all those on board.
+An FCDO spokesperson said: “We are extremely concerned about the situation with the Sumud flotilla.
+We are in touch with the families of those British nationals involved, and we have been in contact with the Israeli authorities to make clear that we expect the situation to be resolved safely, with due respect for the rights of all those on board, and in line with international law.

-“The aid carried by the flotilla should be turned over to humanitarian organisations on the ground to be delivered safely into Gaza.”
+“No one would be trying to deliver aid directly via this route if the Israeli government had not placed completely unacceptable restrictions on the flow of aid, creating a humanitarian catastrophe in Gaza.

+“It is the responsibility of the Israeli government to immediately and unconditionally lift restrictions on aid so that the UN and NGOs can deliver food, medicine and other essentials to civilians in desperate need.